Updated November 2024

 Hitler's Bunker where he stayed near the end of the war and during his final days is now next to some completely normal apartment buildings.
 His body was burned not too far from them.
 But there are obvious reasons as to why there are no remnants of the bunker.
-No one wanted to leave a place that could be turned into a pilgrimage site for Nazi supporters.
-Some of the most major sites of Berlin had to undergo reconstruction.
+No one wanted to leave a place that could be turned into a pilgrimage site for Nazi supporters, as they disturbingly still exist (even in the United States).
 Therefore, lots of the city is very modern and was different from the other parts of Europe that I had seen.
-Nevertheless, the history is preserved through other monuments and easily accessible information throughout.

 Berlin Wall Memorial (there are two) and the

 Checkpoint Charlie is another place to see the history of Berlin's East and West division, though the current replica of this checkpoint is not where the original one actually stood.
-The replica is conveniently near the stunning

-Brandenburg Gate at
+Brandenburg Gate

-Holocaust Memorial.
+Within view of the Reichstag is the Memorial to the Murdered Jews of Europe, also known as the Holocaust Memorial.
 It is an area of 2,711 grey blocks of different levels.
 Information about it is located underground in the same spot.
-This memorial is still controversial even 10 years after its completion.
-Many believe that it is inadequate and too abstract.
-More Holocaust history is at the
+This memorial is still controversial even 10 years after its completion, as many believe it is inadequate and too abstract.

 Charlottenburg Palace, the largest palace in Berlin.
 It was built for Sophie Charlotte, the first Queen consort of Prussia.
 Famous names like Queen Louise, King Frederick the Great, and King Frederick Wilhelm III all left their mark on the palace as well.
 The castle includes a ballroom (the Golden Gallery), Prussian crown jewels, items from Frederick the Great's collection, and a large park where Sophie Charlotte used to spend her days as only royalty would.
+Highly recommend.

 Other iconic locations of Prussian royalty are found near Berlin just 40 minutes away in Potsdam.
 Before Potsdam became famous due to the Potsdam Conference held by the "Big Three," Franklin D. Roosevelt, Winston Churchill, and Joseph Stalin during World War II, the town was known for the